solidi/writing/34-building-a-popular-half-life-mod-during-the-rise-of-counter-strike.md

 ![[A poll at the time](http://www.angelfire.com/hi2/tfclassic/poll.html), noting dissatisfaction with the updated gameplay.](images/34-61.png)

-We paused the development of *Cold Ice* as I contributed to other modifications and started to branch out to other areas, learning about pure deathmatch play. *[Half-Life Pro](https://web.archive.org/web/20000815070305/http://www.planethalflife.com/hlpro/)* was an experiment inspired by *[Oz Deathmatch](https://steamcommunity.com/groups/halflife-ozdm)*.
+After a time, we paused the development of *Cold Ice* as I contributed to other modifications and started to branch out, learning about pure deathmatch play. *[Half-Life Pro](https://web.archive.org/web/20000815070305/http://www.planethalflife.com/hlpro/)* was an experiment inspired by *[Oz Deathmatch](https://steamcommunity.com/groups/halflife-ozdm)*.
 HLPro contained a mountain of configurable cvars (console variables) that included game modes, mutators (rules that change the way the game is played), and a redesigned heads up display.

 ![Cold Ice game modes were transferred to [our mod HLPro](https://web.archive.org/web/20010129181800/http://www.err-network.com/i_hlpro.shtml) Its night ops mode was unique.
 The forum was the place to communicate.](images/34-62.jpeg)
 ![](images/34-63.png)